makeswift/makeswift/examples/thirdweb/README.md

    npx makeswift@latest init --template=ecommerce-thirdweb
    ```

-2. When prompted — log in or sign up for Makeswift
+   Note: the `--template=ecommerce-thirdweb` above will auto-select the "Ecommerce - Thirdweb" template in Makeswift and download this example Next.js app to your local machine

-3. Select the "Ecommerce - Thirdweb" template.
-Selecting this template will download this example next.js app.
+2. Log in or sign up for Makeswift

 Once completed, the CLI runs `yarn dev` and redirects you to app.makeswift.com.